 What is Elderflower?

-Benefits of Elderflower Oil For Skin
+Skin Benefits of Elderflower Oil

-When added in DIY skin care products, elderflower oil:
+Taking all these benefits, when added in DIY skin care products, elderflower oil:

 How To Make Infused Elderflower Oil

-• 2 handfuls of dried elderflowers (you can use fresh too)
+- 2 handfuls of dried elderflowers (you can use fresh too)

-• 400 ml (14oz) of argan oil (you can use any liquid carrier oil — almond, avocado, apricot kernel, etc. )
+- 400 ml (14oz) of argan oil (you can use any liquid carrier oil — almond, avocado, apricot kernel, etc. )

-Note: You want to use cold-pressed carrier oil for your infusion.
+Note: You want to use a cold-pressed carrier oil for your infusion.
 Cold-pressed retain healthy nutrients and antioxidants that are otherwise damaged by being exposed to heat.

 How To Prepare and Use It?

-1. Fill the jar with flowers.
+- Fill the jar with flowers.

-2. Cover them with the oil of your choice.
+- Cover them with the oil of your choice.

-4. After two weeks, strain the oil through a mesh-/ cheesecloth into the clean jar.
+- After two weeks, strain the oil through a mesh-/ cheesecloth into the clean jar.

-5. If you want to do a double straining, allow the mixture to sit overnight and repeat the straining.
+- If you want to do a double straining, allow the mixture to sit overnight and repeat the straining.

-I hope you enjoyed this post and I will talk to you in the next one.
+I hope you enjoyed this post, and I will talk to you in the next one.

 Stay tuned and take skin care

 The Information on this website has not been evaluated by FDA and is not intended to treat, diagnose, cure or prevent any disease.
-The information is not intended as a substitute for advice or medical care of a qualified healthcare specialist.
-The information on this website is for educational purposes only.
+The content is for educational purposes only and not intended to substitute medical advice.
 You should seek the advice of your health care practitioner before undertaking any health changes.
-Before applying anything on your body and face, please do a patch test first.

 Some of the links in the posts are affiliate links, meaning, at no cost to you, I will earn a commission if you click through and make a purchase.